eddiepykosh/electronic-session-manager/REFERENCE.md

 - **Visual Design:** Red gradient styling for stop button to indicate destructive action
 - **Error Handling:** Comprehensive error handling for session management operations
 - **Console Integration:** All session operations logged to console tab for debugging

+### Status Bar Feature ✅ **NEW SECTION**

+The status bar is located at the bottom of the application and provides real-time information about:

+#### Status Indicators
+- **AWS CLI Status:** Shows whether AWS CLI is available, unavailable, or checking
+  - Green indicator: AWS CLI is available and working
+  - Red indicator: AWS CLI is not found or not working
+  - Yellow indicator: Checking AWS CLI availability
+  - Text shows "Available", "Not Found", or "Error"

+- **Profile Status:** Shows the current AWS profile and its validity
+  - Green indicator: Profile is valid and authenticated
+  - Red indicator: Profile is invalid or not authenticated
+  - Text shows profile name or "None" if no profile selected

+- **Active Sessions:** Shows the number of active port forwarding sessions
+  - Updates in real-time as sessions start and stop
+  - Shows "0" when no sessions are active

+- **App Status:** Shows the current application state
+  - Green indicator: App is ready and idle
+  - Yellow indicator: App is busy (loading instances, starting sessions, etc.)
+  - Red indicator: App encountered an error
+  - Text shows "Ready", "Loading...", "Starting port forwarding...", etc.

+- **Last Update:** Shows when instances were last refreshed
+  - Updates automatically when instances are loaded
+  - Shows "Never" if instances haven't been loaded yet

+#### Technical Implementation
+- **Real-time Updates:** Status updates automatically every 5 seconds for session count
+- **Event-driven Updates:** Profile status, app status, and last update time update based on user actions
+- **Responsive Design:** Status bar adapts to different screen sizes
+- **Error Handling:** Graceful handling of API failures and network issues
+- **Integration:** Seamlessly integrated with existing profile management and session tracking

+#### Status Bar Management
+- **Initialization:** Status bar initializes on app startup with default values
+- **AWS CLI Check:** Automatically checks AWS CLI availability on startup
+- **Profile Integration:** Updates when profiles are switched or validated
+- **Session Tracking:** Updates when port forwarding sessions start or stop
+- **App State Management:** Updates during loading operations and error states